 She is also a substitute in the Committee on Employment and Social Affairs (EMPL).

 Prof. Markus Taube holds the Chair for East Asian Economic Studies / China and is the Director of the IN-EAST School of Advanced Studies at the University of Duisburg-Essen.
-Furthermore Markus Taube holds various guest professorships and advisory board positions and acts as President of the Euro-Asia Management Studies Association (EAMSA).
-Markus Taube is a founding partner of THINK!DESK China Research & Consulting.
-In this capacity he has been preparing a series of studies on the state-business nexus of China’s industry, submitted background reports to various anti-dumping procedures against China and provided council to the EU’s deliberations on granting China market-economy status, or not, in 2016.
+He also holds various guest professorships and advisory board positions and acts as President of the Euro-Asia Management Studies Association (EAMSA).
+Markus is a founding partner of THINK!DESK China Research & Consulting.
+In this capacity, he has been preparing a series of studies on the state-business nexus of China’s industry, submitted background reports to various anti-dumping procedures against China and provided counsel to the EU’s deliberations on granting China market-economy status, or not, in 2016.

 Karmenu Vella is the European Commissioner for Environment, Fisheries and Maritime Affairs.
-He was born in Malta on June 1950.
-Karmenu graduated in Architecture and Civil Engineering, and later obtained a Master of Science in Tourism Management from University of Sheffield.
-He was first elected to Parliament in 1976 and continued to be was re-elected in the elections that followed for nine consecutive times.
-During his political career he has been appointed Minister for Public Works, Minister for Industry and Minister for Tourism twice.
-Karmenu had also held various senior posts in the private sector.
+He was born in Malta in June 1950.
+Karmenu graduated in Architecture and Civil Engineering and later obtained a Master of Science in Tourism Management from the University of Sheffield.
+He was first elected to the Maltese Parliament in 1976 and was re-elected nine consecutive times.
+During his political career, he has been appointed Minister for Public Works, Minister for Industry and Minister for Tourism twice.
+Karmenu has also held various senior posts in the private sector.

 Paul Williams is the Head of Aluminium, and Research Manager at CRU International, a leading consultancy and analysis company in the metals, mining and minerals area.
 Paul is responsible for the research programme of the team.
-Mr Williams joined CRU in 1986 and for many years ran the Aluminium Semis and Downstream areas specialising in flat rolled product markets and demand analysis.
+He joined CRU in 1986 and for many years ran the Aluminium Semis and Downstream areas specialising in flat-rolled product markets and demand analysis.
 A regular speaker at major aluminium events, including at GLAFRI, he also contributes to aluminium association publications including those of the Aluminum Association.
-Mr Williams has a MSc in Economics, London School of Economics.
+Paul has a MSc in Economics, London School of Economics.
 BA in Economics, University of Swansea.